Millennials are the trailblazers for new ways of booking travel – and these new trends are fast approaching.

 Millennials prefer peer review

-The comScore report defines 7 categories of website for leisure travel research.
+The comScore report defines seven categories of website for leisure travel research.
 Millennials were far more likely to select review sites as their most trusted kind, with 19% citing these as their preferred research method.
-As such, Millennials were twice as likely as Generation X and Baby Boomers to trust review sites above all others.
+As such, millennials were twice as likely as Generation X and Baby Boomers to trust review sites above all others.

 Millennials trust social media

 Younger consumers are also far more likely to use social media to research leisure travel.
-1 in 10 Millennial respondents to comScore’s survey said that social media was their preferred travel research destination.
-This is a stark contrast with Generation X and Baby Boomers, of which a mere 1% preferred to use social media for travel research.
+A surprising 1 in 10 millennial respondents to comScore’s survey said that social media was their preferred travel research destination.
+This is a stark contrast with Generation X and Baby Boomers, of which a mere 1% use social media for travel research.